Volcomix/virtual-background/README.md

 - Resizing inputs to fit the segmentation model (there are still CPU operations to copy from RGBA UInt8Array to RGB Float32Array in TFLite WASM memory - **to be improved**).
 - [Softmax](https://en.wikipedia.org/wiki/Softmax_function) on segmentation model output to get the probability of each pixel to be a person.
 - Joint bilateral filter to smooth the segmentation mask and to preserve edges from the original input frame (implementation based on [MediaPipe repository](https://github.com/google/mediapipe/blob/master/mediapipe/calculators/image/bilateral_filter_calculator.cc)).
-- Blending background image with [light wrapping](https://www.imaging-resource.com/news/2016/02/11/create-natural-looking-composite-images-using-light-wrapping-technique) (**implementation still in progress**).
+- Blending background image with [light wrapping](https://www.imaging-resource.com/news/2016/02/11/create-natural-looking-composite-images-using-light-wrapping-technique) (**implementation in progress**).
-- [**Not started yet**] Original input frame background blur (great articles [here](https://rastergrid.com/blog/2010/09/efficient-gaussian-blur-with-linear-sampling/) and [here](https://software.intel.com/content/www/us/en/develop/blogs/an-investigation-of-fast-real-time-gpu-based-image-blur-algorithms.html)).
+- Original input frame background blur.
+Great articles [here](https://rastergrid.com/blog/2010/09/efficient-gaussian-blur-with-linear-sampling/) and [here](https://software.intel.com/content/www/us/en/develop/blogs/an-investigation-of-fast-real-time-gpu-based-image-blur-algorithms.html) (**implementation in progress**).

 ## Possible improvements